AndyPicton/Food_System_Emissions/README.md

 Our target for the ML model was set early on.
 Our first RFC model was specifically designed to look at one year of data (2018), the latest data available.
 Then the code was modified to look at any year in the data set 1990 – 2018.
 Our latest RFC model considers all the years available.

 The target was defined as 0 for Developing and 1 for Industrial.
 The data frame for training the RFC model included the 4 types of GHG tracked in our data set along with stage of food system that corresponds to that specific GHG.
-To further help identify the target, the name of the country was also provided with the twentyeight years of tracked data.
+To further help identify the target, the name of the country was also provided with the twenty-eight years of tracked data.

 The rest of the data was split using the standard 75% training 25% testing ratio, this benchmark is common and allows for training without overfitting, while leaving a robust data set for training.
 The next step applied the StandardScaler to the training data set and fit the data, then the RFC was created via RandomForestClassifier() using two parameters:
 - The number of trees created by the algorithm (n_estimators=500).